sophiayeung/machine-learning-for-stock-prediction-using-momentum-strategy/README.md

 **Keywords**: neural network, Long Short-Term Memory (LSTM), Temporal Convolutional Network (TCN), transformers, time series stock prediction, momentum strategy (give at least 5 keywords / phrases).

-**Full text**: [include a link that points to the full text of your thesis] *Remark*: a thesis is about research.
-We believe in the [open science](https://en.wikipedia.org/wiki/Open_science) paradigm.
-Research results should be available to the public.
-Therefore, we expect dissertations to be shared publicly.
-Preferably, you publish your thesis via the [edoc-server of the Humboldt-Universität zu Berlin](https://edoc-info.hu-berlin.de/de/publizieren/andere).
-However, other sharing options, which ensure permanent availability, are also possible. <br> Exceptions from the default to share the full text of a thesis require the approval of the thesis supervisor.

 ## Working with the repo

 ### Dependencies